Bring The Art Hand to your School…

 The projects are facilitated by either Miranda or Sean Corcoran who are both fulltime professional artists and tutors at The Art Hand.
 Introducing children to an artist gives them first hand knowledge of what being an artist is really like.
 It gives them an insight into art itself.
 What is Art?
 We’ve had some interesting answers to that question!

-We both have Garda Clearance to allow us to work in schools.
 The classes usually take place once a week for the duration of a school year although we can also design term long projects.
-In the future we hope to be able to offer professional development courses for teachers and day trips for school groups.
+We also offer professional development courses for teachers and day trips for school groups.

 We are aware of the funding difficulties facing many schools so for this reason we are happy to discuss different ways that your school might be able to raise funds through local sponsorship, events and grants.
 We would be delighted to visit you to discuss different options and costs.